Why I Love Chiang Mai

 Love Chiang Mai for the comfortable Northern Thai bubble that one could easily get stuck inside.
 I could spend years exploring all the wonderful places that surround the city.
 We rode the 760+ curves away to Pai and completely chilled out in that backpacker’s paradise for a while, and probably could’ve just given up on life while there.
 Having a motorbike opens up a bevy of possibilities when in Chiang Mai.
 The aforementioned Doi Suthep is a more manageable set of curves up and down a couple of mountains and leads to a beautiful temple and much more if you have enough gas to make it.

 Our hotel urged us to book a car to reach Bua Thong Sticky Waterfalls but after a nerve-wracking ride along highways and country roads, we made it back in one piece and hardly a scratch on the rented scooter.
 My one regret is the 14-hour Golden Triangle Tour that pushed my exhaustion levels through the roof.
 Chiang Rai’s White Temple was the one positive takeaway from that day but it’s possible to do that alone.
-Very few tours are going to be as uplifting as our day at the Elephant Retirement Camp, and I’m not the only person to vouch for that type of experience.
+Very few tours are going to be as uplifting as our day at the Elephant Retirement Park, and I’m not the only person to vouch for that type of experience.

 Have you ever visited this wonderful city?
 Do you also love Chiang Mai?
 What did you think of it?
 I’d love to read your thoughts in the comments section below!